5 Ways To Utilize Therapy Dolls For Depression In Children

 Getty/MoMo Productions

-Initial studies on doll therapy have shown that it can reduce agitation and aggression while increasing engagement.
-While this research mainly focuses on the role of therapy dolls for dementia patients, the benefits might transfer to other mental health conditions such as depression, for instance.
-A child can use their therapy doll to soothe themselves by rocking the baby or giving it a firm hug.
+Initial studies on doll therapy have suggested that it may reduce agitation and aggression while increasing engagement.
+While this research mainly focuses on the use of therapy dolls for dementia patients, the benefits might transfer to mental health conditions such as depression in children, for instance.
+A child can use their therapy doll to soothe themselves by rocking it or giving it a firm hug.

 3. Building connection and companionship

-In addition, research shows that doll play can increase social-emotional intelligence.
-By using therapy dolls to practice social skills, a child may feel more prepared to interact with their friends or classmates to build relationships with peers.
-They can learn how to navigate conflicts and respond in situations where they may feel uncomfortable, for instance.
+Research suggests that doll play can increase social-emotional intelligence.
+By using therapy dolls to practice social skills, a child may feel more prepared to interact with their friends or classmates so they can build relationships with peers.
+They may learn how to navigate conflict and respond in situations where they may feel uncomfortable, for instance.

 4. Distraction from negative thoughts